Chiral superconductivity from parent Chern band and its non-Abelian generalization: Generalization to composite fermion theory

-where $\tilde{a}$ is the Lagrange multiplier introduced such that $a$ is indeed a $\mathbb{Z}_2$ gauge field.
+where $\tilde{a}$ is the Lagrange multiplier introduced such that $a$ is indeed a $\mathbb{Z}_2$ gauge field~\footnote{Integrating out Majorana fermion will generate a gravitational CS term~\cite{Son:2015}, which is not the focus of our study here and omitted in the field theory Eq.~(\ref{eq:MR}).
+Self CS term of the $\mathbb{Z}_2$ gauge field is not generated since Majorana fermion does not suffer the parity anomaly.}.
 The Hall conductance in this phase is $\sigma_H=1/2$, and the vortex whose current is coupled to $\tilde{a}$ has charge $Q_\mathrm{v}=1/4$ and self-statistical angle $\theta_\mathrm{v}=\pi/8$.
 The quasi hole coupled to gauge field $b$ has half charge $Q_\mathrm{h}=1/2$ and semionic self-statistics $\theta_\mathrm{h}=\pi/2$.
-These topological data exactly match those in the non-Abelian Moore-Read quantum Hall state.
+These topological data exactly match those in the nonabelian Moore--Read quantum Hall state.
 However, Eq.~(\ref{eq:MR}) only captures the Abelian part of the anyon statistics.
-To incorporate non-Abelian statistics, one need to include Majorana zero modes arising naturally in the chiral superconducting phase of the composite fermion.
-One way to include Majorana after integrating out $\psi$ is to substitute the $\tilde{a}\mathrm{d}a$ term by $(\tilde{a}+\eta i\mathrm{d}\eta/4)\mathrm{d}a$~\cite{Hansson:2012}, where $\eta$ describes the Majorana zero mode trapped at the superconducting vortex core.
-This gives rise to the desired non-Abelian statistics~\cite{Hansson:2012} in the Moore-Read state.
-The non-Abelian Moore-Read quantum Hall phase is corresponding to $(p+ip)$-wave chiral TSC phase in Fig.~[\ref{Picture1}.(a)].
-It is important to note that the Pfaffian and the anti-Pfaffian quantum Hall phases with similar non-Abelian statistics can be also achieved by tuning the pairing symmetry of the composite fermion in Eq.~(\ref{eq:CF})~\cite{Son:2015}.
+To incorporate nonabelian statistics, one needs to include Majorana zero modes arising naturally in the chiral superconductor phase of the composite fermion.
+One way to include Majorana after integrating out $\psi$ is to substitute the $\tilde{a}\mathrm{d}a$ term by $(\tilde{a}+\eta i\mathrm{d}\eta/4)\mathrm{d}a$~\cite{Hansson:2012}, where $\eta$ describes the Majorana zero mode trapped at the vortex core.
+This gives rise to the desired nonabelian statistics~\cite{Hansson:2012} in the Moore--Read state.
+The nonabelian Moore--Read quantum Hall phase is corresponding to $(p+ip)$-wave chiral TSC phase in Fig.~[\ref{PictureS1}].
+It is important to note that the Pfaffian and the anti-Pfaffian quantum Hall phases with similar nonabelian statistics can be also achieved by tuning the pairing symmetry of the composite fermion in Eq.~(\ref{eq:CF})~\cite{Son:2015}.